Epigenetic regulation of neurogenesis: Parkinson's disease

 DNA methylation analysis showed that there is significant dysregulation of methylation on CpG islands in patients with PD when compared to healthy individuals.
 Although this was genome-wide, this also occurred on many PD risk genes.
 Specifically, differential methylation patterns have been identified in genes associated with dopaminergic neuron survival, inflammation, and mitochondrial function, highlighting epigenetic regulation as a key factor in PD pathogenesis.

 Mitochondrial DNA methylation of cytosine has also been shown to fluctuate over time due to age variance, as there is a growing body of literature linking mtDNA methylation to aging and oxidative stress.
 A study from 2015 by Hashizume et al. showed that SHMT2 mRNA levels are significantly reduced in the fibroblasts of old people when compared to younger individuals.
 The study also further indicated that decreased GCAT and SHMT2 levels of gene expression via shRNA and siRNA, respectively, in the fibroblasts of young patients led to a respiratory chain dysfunction typical for senile individuals-suggesting that an epigenetic mechanism may be the cause for the phenotypic change.
 These findings reinforce the role of mitochondrial epigenetics in cellular aging and suggest that PD-related mitochondrial dysfunction may, in part, be driven by epigenetic modifications.
-As mitochondria plays a role in the development of the PD, further research into the area will help uncover any implications that mitochondrial DNA methylation plays in the pathogenesis of PD.
+As mitochondria play a role in the development of the PD, further research into the area will help uncover any implications that mitochondrial DNA methylation plays in the pathogenesis of PD.

 Diagram Depicting Dopaminergic Pathways in the Brain.